Thomas D. Boyatt

-Thomas David Boyatt (born March 4, 1933) is a former diplomat and United States Ambassador to Burkina Faso (1978–80) and Colombia (1980–83).
+Thomas David Boyatt (born March 4, 1933) is a former diplomat and United States Ambassador to Upper Volta (1978–80) and Colombia (1980–83).
 He is a member of the American Academy of Diplomacy.
 He was held captive for six days in a Palestinian hijacking in the 1960s.
 He graduated from Wyoming High School in 1951.
 He continues to return to his former high school to speak to students during the Wyoming School Foundation Day.